David Froman

 David Wesley Froman (December 31, 1938 – February 8, 2010) was an American actor, born in Miami, Oklahoma.
 His parents were Guy and Gertrude (Helm) Froman.
 He taught for many years at Northeastern Oklahoma A&M College (NEO), where he was professor of speech and theater.
 He was best known for his recurring role as Lieutenant Bob Brooks on the popular television series Matlock.

 Career

-Froman graduated from NEO in 1961, and immediately began teaching speech and theater.
+Froman graduated NEO in 1961, and immediately began teaching speech and theater.
 In 1969, he left Oklahoma to launch his acting career.

 Froman appeared on 56 episodes of Matlock from 1986 to 1994 as Lt.
 Bob Brooks.
 He also appeared on several other television shows of the 1980s and 1990s, such as Hill Street Blues, Trapper John, M.D., 21 Jump Street, Cheers and Diagnosis Murder.
 In addition, he played Captain K'Nera in an episode of Star Trek: The Next Generation.